tableaunoir/tableaunoir/server/README.md

 ## Hosting the back-end websocket server

 The back-end requires a little more configuration.
-Note that it does not necessarity have to be on the same machine as the front-end.
+Note that it does not necessarily have to be on the same machine as the front-end.

 ### System dependencies